 Business Managers or Other Representation

 If there is someone who represents you professionally, they may have a P.O.
-Box where you can receive mail and may allow you to use their address in your email campaigns.
+Box where you can receive mail and may allow you to use their address in your emails.

 Rehearsal or Studio Space

-If you have a creative space, such as a music studio, rehearsal space, or if you're an artist in residence, you may be able use that address in your email campaigns.
+If you have a creative space, such as a music studio, rehearsal space, or if you're an artist in residence, you may be able use that address in your emails.

 If you're a teacher at a store or other establishment, such as a music teacher, and can receive mail there, you may be able to use that business' address.